marcoamtz/nextdns-dnsmasq-docker/README.md

 1. **dnsmasq** listens on port 53 and forwards all DNS queries to NextDNS
 2. **NextDNS** connects to NextDNS servers using your configuration ID, providing DNS filtering and privacy
 3. **dnsmasq** also provides DHCP server functionality (optional) for IP address management
-4. A monitoring process ensures both services remain running and restarts them if needed
+4. **s6-overlay** supervises all services and instantly restarts them if they crash
 5. Logs are written to external files and automatically rotated when they reach 10MB

 ### DHCP Configuration